Boudhanath Stupa – UNESCO World Heritage Site

 Likewise, the entrance to the dome’s higher levels is just to the right of the shrine.
 You can stroll around the Stupa 360 degrees in absolute peace.

-Look below you to observe novice Buddhists in training contemplating and meditating – the majority of them are Westerners learning at a local Buddhist monastery.
+Look below you to observe novice Buddhists in training contemplating and meditating – most of them are Westerners learning at a local Buddhist monastery.

 You can even participate and learn some meditation techniques.
 Furthermore, wander about and gain additional knowledge on anything.
 You can also examine other little figurines inside the Stupa.